Thysbelon/midi2sseq/README.md

 - Loop points via `loopStart` and `loopEnd` markers
 - Hopefully everything in [sequence.md](https://github.com/Thysbelon/midi2sseq/blob/master/sequence.md)

 Most midi event to sseq command conversions are implemented as Midi undefined CC and text markers.
-Currently, these are only documented in the [code of my fork of sseq2mid](https://github.com/Thysbelon/sseq2mid/blob/master/src/sseq2mid.c).
+These are documented in the [README of my fork of sseq2mid](https://github.com/Thysbelon/sseq2mid?tab=readme-ov-file).

 <!--